-Deferred taxes are calculated on temporary differences under the balance sheet liability method using a principal tax rate ranging between 8% and 35% (2018: 8% and 35%).
+Deferred taxes are calculated on temporary differences under the balance sheet liability method using a principal tax rate ranging between 8% and 35% (2019: 8% and 35%).
 In particular temporary differences on investment properties situated in Malta that have been owned by the Company since 1 January 2004 are calculated under the liability method using a principal tax rate of 8% of the carrying amount, while investment properties situated in Malta that had been acquired by the Company before 1 January 2004 are calculated under the liability method using a principal tax rate of 10% of the carrying amount.
-Deferred tax on temporary differences on investment properties situated or substantively enacted at the end of the reporting period.
+Deferred tax on temporary differences on investment properties situated outside Malta has been calculated based on tax rates that have been enacted or substantively enacted at the end of the reporting period.